-Jackson Tucker-Meyer is a fabulously autistic playwright, screenwriter, theatre artist, and filmmaker, based in New York City, who makes work that is weird for weirdness' sake, determinedly anti-conventional, and shamelessly wackadoo.
+Jackson Tucker-Meyer (he/they) is a fabulously autistic playwright, screenwriter, theatre artist, and filmmaker, based in New York City, who makes work that is weird for weirdness' sake, determinedly anti-conventional, and shamelessly wackadoo.

 Jackson's play The Perfection of the Donut was a semifinalist for the Playwrights Foundation's 2023 Bay Area Playwrights Festival.
 Jackson's film Satan Cured My Autism won Best Mockumentary at the Museum of the Moving Image's inaugural Marvels of Media Awards in 2022.
 Jackson's play Banana Guy and Banana Girl with Banana Dreamz in a Krazy World was part of Roundabout Theatre Company's inaugural Reverb Theatre Arts Festival in 2021.